philipkocanda/ithopy/README.md

 # IthoPy

-Python3 library to build and parse I2C bus messages for Itho Daalderop devices.
+Python3 library to build and parse I2C bus messages for Itho devices.
 Meant for inclusion in your own Python code, not for direct consumption through the CLI.

 NOTE: This library can't communicate directly with your device.
 For that you'll need to use something like [itho-esp](https://github.com/rustyx/itho-esp) to send/receive these messages to a ESP32 using MQTT.